-This is an attempt to debunk the "mojo" surrounding tone capacitor types as used in guitars (that is NOT to say that they don't have "mojo" in other circuits).
-This will, no doubt, be considered by many to be controversial...or downright blasphemous.
-No matter--I am presenting facts here.
-If you are someone who fervently believes that your expensive new old-stock Orange Drop tone caps sound better than your OEM film tone caps, and that anyone who says differently speaks heresy, this is your opportunity to stop reading this and leave.
-Again, I am not implying that audiophile caps have no "mojo" properties, I am suggesting that their "mojo" can't be perceived in a shunt-to-ground application such as a guitar's tone control circuit.
+Obligatory Disclaimer: This is an attempt to debunk the "mojo" surrounding tone capacitor types as used in guitars (that is NOT to say that they don't have such properties in other circuits).
+If you are someone who fervently believes that your expensive new-old-stock audiophile tone caps sound better than your OEM tone caps, and that anyone who says differently speaks heresy, this is your opportunity to stop reading this and leave.
+Again, I am not implying that audiophile caps have no "mojo" properties, I am suggesting that these properties can't possibly be perceived in any shunt-to-ground application, such as a guitar's tone control circuit.

-However, there are most certainly tonal differences among the various capacitor types.
+Having said that, there are most certainly tonal differences among the various capacitor types.
 Any application where the main signal, or at least part of it, passes through the capacitor will let the distinct tonal properties of that capacitor to become apparent.
 The best way, by far, to exploit the "mojo" of a capacitor is to use it as a coupling cap in an amp or effect.
-Even the treble-bleed mod for a guitar's volume control would give some miniscule effect if the volume is rolled down about halfway (when the volume is fully up the pot shorts across the treble-bleed cap, making it electrically invisible; turning the pot down only a bit will just shunt the cap with a low-value resistance meaning that, electrically, the cap is barely there).

 So, in closing, any shunt-to-ground circuit, such as most guitar tone controls, will not display tonal differences between capacitor types.
-Many (most?) people will refuse to believe that, and that's just fine, though people should use their ears and experiment, and not blindly buy into hype and parroted myths.
-I, personally, try to reserve judgement until I can see and experiment for myself, or at least apply my pre-existing circuit knowledge to gain some sort of insight.
-There were several times where I proved myself wrong.
-Other times I proved myself right.
-Still other times I found that while there was truth to a claim, the hype was overblown.
+Some people will refuse to believe that, and that's just fine, though people should use their ears and experiment and not blindly buy into hype and parroted myths.
 Question everything!
-But above all else, no matter what your opinions and prejudices, remember that golden rule of guitar gear:
+But no matter what your opinions and prejudices, remember that golden rule of guitar gear: